Aafreen18/Flask_blog/README.md

 ✨ Features<br>
-📝 Post Blogs:
-Easily create blogs with a title, image, and content.<br>
+📝 Post Blogs:Easily create blogs with a title, image, and content.<br>
 🔒 User Authentication:Secure login and session management using JWT (JSON Web Token).<br>
-📱 Responsive Design:
-Aesthetic and user-friendly interface powered by Bootstrap.
+📱 Responsive Design:Aesthetic and user-friendly interface powered by Bootstrap.<br>
+💬 Comments Section: Foster engagement with readers.<br>
+❤️ Like Feature: Allow readers to express their appreciation for blogs.<br>

 🛠️ Technologies Used<br>
 Frontend:<br>